 As I'm sure all of you who read this blog (all three of you) know, I'm a bit of a pedantic bore... okay, I'm a big pedantic bore.
-I just love teaching, particularly obscure technical things that are so dry and abstract that no one in their right mind could possibly be ...
+I just love teaching, particularly obscure technical things that are so dry and abstract that no one in their right mind could possibly be interested in them. ...

 The presentation for the PyGTA meeting on Tuesday is mostly complete.
 I have everything save a sample for the subclassing built-in types section.
 Still some polishing to do, but it's basically ready to go.